daau/reacternews/README.md

 # Reacternews
 ![Screenshot](/documentation/screenshot.png?raw=true "Screenshot")

+### Info
-This is a lightweight Hacker News client made for the purposes of learning React.
+This is a lightweight Hacker News client made for the purposes of learning React, Webpack, and Babel.
+Pull requests welcome.

 Purpose | Location
 ------------ | -------------